Short-Term & Temporary Disability in Arizona | Qualifications

 If you need money you don’t pay back, other government programs can reduce expenses to help you survive.
 Apply for various benefits set aside for low-income families in Arizona.

-The qualifying criterion for many programs is your projected income, which could be substantially lower after you stop working.
+For many programs, your projected income is the qualifying criterion, which could be substantially lower after you stop working.
 Best of all, you might be eligible without buying coverage beforehand.

 Request Quote

-Begin a short-term disability quote to start the new policy application process to protect your income from future illnesses, accidents, and pregnancies.
+Apply for a quote based on your unique requirements to start the new policy application process to protect your income from future illnesses, accidents, and pregnancies.
 An agent licensed in Arizona can provide an estimated premium cost hinging on three feature choices.

 1. Benefit Period: how long claim payments last